miket7f/miket7f.github.io/pages/Electronics Circuits.md

 The CP2102 is the more expensive one.
 It emulates a USB device, which is immediately recognized by the PC as soon as we connect to it.
 To upload code through this bridge, we do not have to install any drivers or what so ever, and it simply works out of the box.

 A CH340, on the other hand, is cheaper, but needs a driver in order for the PC to recognize the device.

+##### Implementation
+Implementing a microcontroller module like the ESP32 is a little trickier than implementing a breakout board.
+Yet, it is still relatively easy to do.

+We have to again provide power to the VDD pins.
+However, this time we have to provide a regulated voltage of 3.3V.

+We also have to provide the RESET and BOOT functionalities manually.
+The RESET pin is needed to be able to restart the program, while the microcontroller is stilled provided with power.
+If the RESET (Enable) pin is pulled high, the microcontroller is in normal operation, while if it is pulled low the microcontroller is resetting.
+We connect this reset pin to 3.3V by a pull-up resistor and to a button that can connect the EN pin to ground when needed.
+As buttons tend to bounce when pressed, which is an unintended oscillation of a button's electrical contacts.
+Consequently, we also add a capacitor in parallel that filters these spikes that are inconvenient for the microcontroller.

+The ESP32 will enter the serial bootloader when GPIO0 is held low on reset.
+Remember the bootloader is the part of the program the microcontroller can enter after start up, which allows us to connect to the microcontroller in order to program it.
+Therefore, we also connect a button the BOOT pin to ground, and add a capacitor to prevent button bouncing.
+If the button is not pressed the microcontroller will simply run the program that is currently on the flash, and if it is pressed we have a small time window in which we can program the device.

+Further, we have to implement a USB to UART bridge, which we connect to the TXD0 and RXD0 pins of the microcontroller.

+Here, we used the CH340, which is a little bit more straightforward to implement than the CP2102.
+For both we have to first look at their datasheet, and their connection diagrams.
+We connect the UART pins of the microcontroller to one side of the IC, while we connect the data pins of the USB port to other pins of the IC.
+We also have to provide the IC with regulated 3.3V power, and some filtering capacitors as indicated in the datasheet.
+We also connect the USB port to VUSB, as we can take the 5V of the USB line to power the board when connected.

+There are two more pins the RTS and DTR which we connected to the USB-TO-UART bridge.
+These are essential to indicate to the microcontroller that we automatically want to reset and boot the microcontroller to upload code.
+The PC basically communicates to the USB-TO-UART bridge that we want to upload code now, and by a special transistor circuit these two signals trigger the RESET and the BOOT pins accordingly.
+The transistor schematic behind it takes to much time to understand in this lecture's context.
+Just remember that this circuit exists and that you should implement it as soon as you want auto-programming functionality for your flight computer by just one click in your programming environment.

 #### STM32
 The final type of microcontroller implementation is that of plain microcontrollers.
 Two famous lines of microcontroller are the ATMEGA and the STM32 lines.
 The ATMEGA microcontrollers are commonly implemented in Arduino boards, while the STM32 microcontrollers are heavily used in the industry.
 Here we will describe the STM32 line of microcontrollers.